What should the customer know about your pricing (e.g., discounts, fees)?

-A. Make sure that they are American Heart Association approved or American Redcross.
+Make sure that they are American Heart Association approved or American Redcross.
 Carry liability insurance and be an authorized American Heart Association approved training center!
 Which we are all of the above.